yorickpeterse/ruby-lint/README.md

 * Vim using [Syntastic][syntastic]
 * Emacs using [Flycheck][flycheck]

-## ruby-lint versus Rubocop
+## ruby-lint versus RuboCop

-A question commonly asked is what purpose ruby-lint serves compared to other tools such as [Rubocop][rubocop].
+A question commonly asked is what purpose ruby-lint serves compared to other tools such as [RuboCop][rubocop].
 After all, upon first sight the two tools look pretty similar.

-The big difference between ruby-lint and Rubocop is that ruby-lint focuses primarily on technical problems such as the use of undefined methods/variables, unused variables/method arguments and more.
-Rubocop on the other hand focuses mostly on style related issues based on a community driven Ruby style guide.
+The big difference between ruby-lint and RuboCop is that ruby-lint focuses primarily on technical problems such as the use of undefined methods/variables, unused variables/method arguments and more.
+RuboCop on the other hand focuses mostly on style related issues based on a community driven Ruby style guide.
 This means that it will for example warn you about methods written using camelCase and method bodies that are considered to be too long.

-Personally I have little interest in adding style related analysis as Rubocop already does that and in my opinion does a far better job at it.
+Personally I have little interest in adding style related analysis as RuboCop already does that and in my opinion does a far better job at it.
 I also simply think it's too boring to write analysis like this.
 Having said that, ruby-lint has some basic style related analysis (e.g. the use of `BEGIN`) but this mostly serves as a simple example on how to write analysis code.

 In the end it depends on what your needs are.
-If you have a team that's having trouble following a consistent coding style then Rubocop is probably the right tool for the job.
+If you have a team that's having trouble following a consistent coding style then RuboCop is probably the right tool for the job.
 On the other hand, if you're trying to debug a nasty bug then ruby-lint will most likely be more useful.